 - A well-organized wedding day binder with all essential documents.

-This guide on what to include in your wedding day binder will help you put together a comprehensive resource for you and your team, ensuring everyone has quick access to key information on the wedding day.
+This guide on what to include in your wedding day binder will help you put together a comprehensive resource for you and your team, so everyone has quick access to key information on the wedding day.

 Encourage Problem-Solving and Independent Decision-Making